 Limited Data Clause for Incidental Access

-(a) Consumer Requests and Additional Fees.
-If Provider receives a “right to know,” deletion, “right to be forgotten,” or similar request related to Customer Data, Provider is not required to respond on Customer’s behalf or on Provider’s own behalf, but Provider may do so.
+(a) Statutory Special Terms.
+The parties recognize and agree that Attachment __ (____): (i) governs the following Customer Data to the extent shared with or accessible by Provider: __________ [list the data governed by the privacy/security law in question]; and (ii) applies only to such Customer Data and not to any of the parties’ other rights or duties pursuant to this Agreement.
+If Provider receives a “right to know,” deletion, “right to be forgotten,” or similar request related to Customer Data, Provider is not required to respond on Customer’s behalf or on Provider’s own behalf, subject to applicable law, but Provider may do so.
 Nothing in this Agreement precludes Provider from asserting rights or defenses it may have under applicable law related to such requests.
-Customer recognizes and agrees that Provider may charge additional fees (without limitation) (i) for activities (if any) required of Provider by Privacy/Security Laws related to Customer Data and (ii) for activities Customer requests and Provider agrees to perform to help Customer comply with Privacy/Security Laws.
+Customer recognizes and agrees that, except where forbidden by applicable law, Provider may charge additional fees (without limitation) (A) for activities (if any) required of Provider by laws related to privacy or security and (B) for activities Customer requests and Provider agrees to perform to help Customer comply with such laws.